You probably already know that many older adults develop problems managing finances as they age.

 Since I’m a doctor, I’m most familiar with health approaches that can delay or prevent future financial decline.
 Briefly, those are to avoid risky medications and otherwise reduce the risk of Alzheimer’s and cognitive impairment.

-But since financial decline is so common, it’s a good idea for seniors and families to pursue some financial prevention tactics as well.
-Here are some useful practical strategies that I learned about in the NYT article:
+But since declining financial ability is so common, it’s a good idea for older adults and families to pursue some preventive financial safety tactics as well.
+Here are some useful practical strategies to consider:

-- Encourage seniors to simplify their financial lives.
-This should ideally be done around retirement age (e.g. when one is in one’s 60s), before the ability to manage finances declines.
-Seniors may be more willing to do this if we collectively get better at educating people about how common age-related financial problems really are.
+- Encourage aging adults to simplify their financial lives.
+This should ideally be done around retirement age (e.g. when one is in one’s 60s), before the risk of having trouble with finances goes up.

 - Address financial planning early on through legal tools such as financial power of attorney and living trusts.